intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 7.2 Create SSL/TLS Certificate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We choose gRPC SSL/TLS and create the SSL/TLS Keys and certificates by setting TensorFlow Serving domain name to establish a communication link between client and TensorFlow Serving.
+We choose gRPC SSL/TLS and create the SSL/TLS keys and certificates by setting the TensorFlow Serving domain name to establish a communication link between client and TensorFlow Serving service.

 For ensuring security of the data being transferred between a client and server, SSL/TLS can be implemented with either two-way TLS authentication (mutual TLS authentication) or one-way TLS authentication.